-Many American consumers have recently taken to purchasing Mexican diet pills, either abroad (in Mexico) or online.
+Many American consumers have recently taken to purchasing Mexican diet pills called Redotex, either abroad (in Mexico) or online.
 Prescription diet pills like Contrave can be expensive, so cash-strapped patients desperate to achieve weight loss may seek cheaper black market options.

 What are Mexican Diet Pills?

-Redotex pills are called "Mexican diet pills" by American consumers and "Redotex pastillas" by Mexican consumers because this weight loss supplement is available in Mexico but banned in the U.S. Redotex is not approved by the Food and Drug Administration (FDA) in the U.S.
+Redotex pills are called "Mexican diet pills" by American consumers and "Redotex pastillas" by Mexican consumers because this weight loss supplement is available in Mexico but currently banned in the US.

-Because Redotex is legal in Mexico, American consumers can cross the border and purchase it at pharmacies.
+Because Redotex is more widely available in Mexico (although recently banned in Mexico as well according to Riviera Maya News), American consumers can cross the border and purchase it at some pharmacies and black markets.